 In order for the HUD-VASH program to have an impact on chronic homelessness, a high degree of coordination and community support is needed to ensure outreach to the most vulnerable street homeless veterans, advocacy in connecting them to income (benefits or employment), assistance identify rental units on the private market, and a strong support network to ensure high retention rates.

-Through strong coordination, we believe it’s possible for Atlanta to end chronic homelessness among veterans by the end of 2013.
+Through strong coordination, we believe it’s possible for Atlanta to end chronic homelessness among veterans.

 The Unsheltered No More Veterans Initiative is focused on building local capacity, collaboration, and strong outcomes in the HUD-VASH program while also strengthening the broader network of resources available to homeless veterans beyond the HUD-VASH program.